redbadger/crux/docs/src/internals/runtime.md

 this simply enqueues the task again for processing on the next run.

 The only missing piece is when does the `run_all` get called, and the answer is in the `Core` API implementation.
-Both `process_event` and `resolve` call run all after their respective task - calling the app's `update` function, or resolving the given task.
+Both `process_event` and `resolve` call `run_all` after their respective task - calling the app's `update` function, or resolving the given task.

-Now we see how the futures get executed, we can examine the flow of information between capabilities and the Core API calls
+Now we know how the futures get executed, suspended and resumed, we can examine the flow of information between capabilities and the Core API calls layered on top.

 ## Requests flow from capabilities to the core